Taosky/telegram-search-bot/README.md

 - `@YourBot @Username keyword1 keyword2... page` Here are some examples:

-  `@YourBot` displays all records, defaulting to page 1.
+  `@YourBot` Displays all records, defaulting to page 1.

-  `@YourBot * 2` displays all message records on page 2.
+  `@YourBot * 2` Displays all message records on page 2.

-  `@YourBot weather 3`  searches for message records containing the keyword `weather` and flips to page 3.
+  `@YourBot weather 3`  Searches for message records containing the keyword `weather` and flips to page 3.

-  `@mybot @Taosky weather 4` searches for message records containing the keyword "weather" and the group member "Taosky" (full name) and flips to page 4.
+  `@mybot @Taosky weather 4` Searches for message records containing the keyword "weather" and the group member "Taosky" (full name) and flips to page 4.

-- `/help`: get search help.
+- `/help`: Get search help.

-- `/chat_id`:  get the numerical ID of the current chat.
+- `/chat_id`:  Get the numerical ID of the current chat.

 ### Changes

+#### 2024-03-28

+- i18n support (en,zh)

 #### 2024-03-26